Learn how easy it is to make a succulent birdcage planter. Give one as a gift to someone you love, or to enjoy it in your own home.

 2. Squeeze out the water and lay the moss on the base, building up the sides a bit.

 4. Add your succulent and fill in with more soil.

 5. Then add the top of the birdcage, and very gently pull out some of the trailing succulent branches.

 6. Add more moss as needed.
 You can use a pencil or chopstick to tuck the moss into bare spots.

-- Make sure you do not over water this guy.
+- Make sure you do not overwater the succulents.
 I’m breaking the rules here with no drainage holes.
-You could drill a few in the bottom.
+You could drill a few at the bottom.

 - Succulents need very little water.
 Some as little as once a month.
 The key is to make sure you let the soil dry out completely before watering, and only watering enough to wet the soil, without having excess water sitting in the bottom of your container.

 - If you do not use drainage holes, try to gently tilt the birdcage after adding water, to let any extra spill into the sink.